slevithan/oniguruma-parser/README.md

 [![npm version][npm-version-src]][npm-version-href]

-This library can be used to create, traverse, transform, validate, and optimize [Oniguruma](https://github.com/kkos/oniguruma) regular expressions and ASTs.
+Create, traverse, transform, validate, and optimize [Oniguruma](https://github.com/kkos/oniguruma) regular expressions and ASTs.

-The core function is `toOnigurumaAst`, which returns an Oniguruma AST generated from an Oniguruma pattern.
+This library's core function is `toOnigurumaAst`, which returns an Oniguruma AST generated from an Oniguruma pattern.

 ```ts
 function toOnigurumaAst(